 Prior to joining the Foundation, Jen served as chief of staff and vice president of strategy for Minnesota Philanthropy Partners, where she led the creation of GiveMN.org, Give to the Max Day, and the Minnesota Idea Open.
 Jen was also a consultant with McKinsey and Company for nine years and was the first director of the Itasca Project, a CEO-led regional civic initiative in the Twin Cities.

-Jen has a Bachelor’s degree from the University of Kansas – where she was a Truman Scholar and, more importantly, met her husband – and a Master’s degree from the University of Chicago.
-She has been honored as a “40 Under 40” leader by the Saint Paul Business Journal, as one of the “200 Minnesotans You Should Know” by Twin Cities Business Magazine, and as a NextGen Fellow by Independent Sector.
+Jen has a Bachelor’s degree from the University of Kansas and a Master’s degree from the University of Chicago.
+She has been honored as a “40 Under 40” leader by the Minneapolis-Saint Paul Business Journal, as one of the “100 Minnesotans You Should Know” by Twin Cities Business Magazine, and as a NextGen Fellow by Independent Sector.

 - NOVEMBER 13, 2018 | Venturing out from our bases

 - OCTOBER 25, 2018 | bushCONNECT + How change happens (Video)